pedrozudo/pedrozudo.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: postdoctoral researcher in aritifial intelligence
+subtitle: assistant professor in aritifial intelligence

 profile:
   align: left